rohansanjay/lists/quotes.md

 - "What the smartest people do on the weekend is what everyone else will be doing during the week in 10 years." - Chris Dixon
 - "Work like a lion—sprint, rest, repeat." - Sahil Bloom
 - "Wake up and do what you want." - Enzo Coglitore
-- "You have to get comfortable understanding 50%." - Neel
+- "You have to get comfortable understanding 50%." - Neelesh Tiruviluamala
 - “I like people that do and not chat.
 You have to be willing to try.
-Trying means also, you have a chance to fail." - Nimsdai
+Trying means also, you have a chance to fail." - Nirmal Purja
-- “I have to compete against myself to be better than who I was yesterday.” - Nimsdai
+- “I have to compete against myself to be better than who I was yesterday.” - Nirmal Purja
 - “Don’t be afraid to dream big.
-Doesn’t matter where you come from.” - Nimsdai
+Doesn’t matter where you come from.” - Nirmal Purja
-- "Reality is the only thing that’s real/" - Jim Halliday
+- "Reality is the only thing that’s real." - Jim Halliday
 - “I don’t want to belong to any club that will accept me as a member.” - Groucho Marx
 - “Probability proves a good framework for making decisions when uncertainty is involved.” - Jane Street
-- "Educating the mind without educating the heart is no education at all" - Aristotle
+- "Educating the mind without educating the heart is no education at all." - Aristotle
 - “If you want to know your past look into your present conditions.
 If you want to know your future look into your present actions.” - Chinese proverb
 - "Sometimes you meet people for a reason, sometimes you meet people for a season." - Aziz Ansari
 - "The only source of knowledge is experience." - Albert Einstein